kmcos/kmcos/doc/source/troubleshooting/faq.rst

   Please drop me a line if you find any information inaccurate.

-What does kmos stand for anyways?
+What does kmcos stand for anyways?
-  Good question, initially kmos was supposed to stand for `kinetic modeling on steroids` because it feels really fast to model with kmos.
+  Good question, initially kmcos was supposed to stand for `kinetic modeling on steroids` because it feels really fast to model with kmcos.
 But that confused people too much since we are not modelling reactions on steroids but on surfaces :-).
   Some other popular variants are